alovajs/alovajs.github.io/docs/tutorial/05-strategy/10-useSerialRequest.md

 > Before using extension hooks, make sure you are familiar with the basic usage of alova.

-This use hook is more concise and easy to use than [alova's serial request method](/tutorial/getting-started/serial-request), with unified loading status, error, and callback functions.
+This use hook is more concise and easy to use than [serial request in best practice](/tutorial/best-practice/skills), with unified loading status, error, and callback functions.

 ## Features